laughlin-joseph/FetchPickPlaceSAC/README.md

 ## Useage

 Development with Visual Studio is encouraged as that is what has been used so far.
-> **If running om a Windows OS use Python version 3.10.13 in a fresh Conda environment!**
+> **If running on a Windows OS use Python version 3.10.13 in a fresh Conda environment!**
 > Tensorflow stopped being supported in Windows some time ago
 > Using Anaconda to create an environment running Pythong version 3.10.13 will ensure
 > that other dependencies will install properly and run without conflict.